o-pylypenko/draft-evans-opsawg-ipfix-discard-class-ie/draft-evans-opsawg-ipfix-discard-class-ie.md

   - Description (optional)
   - Reference

-The initial contents of the subregistry are the values listed in {{flowDiscardClass-table}}, with this document as the Reference for each entry.
+The initial contents of the subregistry are the assigned values listed in {{flowDiscardClass-table}}: values 0-29 and 255.
+Values 30-254 are unassigned.

 Designated Expert guidance: Experts SHOULD maintain the hierarchical structure by ensuring each new value's Name is a well-formed path under an existing aggregate (registering the parent aggregate first if absent).
 New values are assigned from the lowest unassigned code point; preorder numbering is not preserved across additions and implementations do not rely on it.